NextTechLabAP/AI-Interior/README.md

 ## Issues
-Right now due to lack of computational power we were only able to train our model upto 20 epoch (which was taking around 10 hours) on a single Nvidia GTX 1080, running TensorFloww 1.4 with Python 3.6 on Windows 10.
+Right now due to lack of computational power we were only able to train our model upto 20 epoch (which was taking around 10 hours) on a single Nvidia GTX 1080, running TensorFlow 1.4 with Python 3.6 on Windows 10.
 We will update our code as well as result, when we get better results.

 Right now our model is able to detect edges, extracting features and partially